Starting up in practice

-If your firm is eligible, ICAS will provide you with the General Practice Procedures Manual (GPPM) free of charge which will provide you with the tools and procedures you need to run an effective practice.
+If your firm is eligible, ICAS will provide you with the General Practice Manual (GPM) free of charge which will provide you with the tools and procedures you need to run an effective practice.

 Practising Certificate (PC) and Professional Indemnity Insurance (PII)

 Practice is the provision of accounting and related services by trained and qualified persons.
 Any member offering these services either personally or through a firm will require a Practising Certificate.

 The ICAS guide to when a Practising Certificate is required provides useful guidance for those working on a contractor/freelance basis and those individuals who are providing accounting services but are unsure if they require a Practising Certificate.

 Your firm will also be required to obtain Professional Indemnity Insurance.